Tested with a Raspberry Pi 5 and OS Bookworm January 2025.

 Some time ago, I wrote about using Resilio Sync to easily synchronize images between your digital picture frame and your desktop/laptop.
 While Resilio Sync is free for basic home use, it requires a license for an advanced personal version and business use.

-Syncthing is free and uses strong encryption to ensure that any eavesdropper won’t ever gain access to your data.
+Syncthing is free and uses strong encryption to ensure that any eavesdropper will never gain access to your data.
 Just like Resilio and unlike Dropbox, it doesn’t store data anywhere else other than on your computers.
-There is no central cloud server that might be compromised or that requires a subscription model.
+There is no central cloud server that might be compromised or requires a subscription model.

-In this article, I will explain the steps to install Syncthing on your Raspberry Pi and Mac.
+In this article, I will explain how to install Syncthing on your Raspberry Pi and Mac.

-I will then show you how to sync the images folder so that you can add photos of your laptop/desktop and they will automatically show up on your digital picture frame.
+I will then show you how to sync the images folder so that you can add photos of your laptop/desktop, and they will automatically show up in your digital picture frame.

 About Syncthing

-The Syncthing Foundation is a small registered Swedish non-profit foundation that provides support for the infrastructure required to run Syncthing (like the syncthing.net website, discovery servers and build servers).
+The Syncthing Foundation is a small registered Swedish non-profit foundation that supports the infrastructure required to run Syncthing (like the syncthing.net website, discovery servers and build servers).
 The software was originally written in 2014 by Jakob Borg, Audrius Butkevicius, and Simon Frei and has since been actively maintained on Github by some twenty core contributors.

 It uses forward secrecy to prevent any eavesdropper from ever gaining access to your data, and a strong cryptographic certificate identifies every node (=computer).
 Only nodes that you have explicitly allowed have access to your data.